Morgan Wallen I'm the Problem press photo

 Content Sponsor

-Over the course of three albums, he’s cemented himself as one of the most popular artists of his generation.
-2021's Dangerous became the first album in history to spend 100 weeks in the Top Ten of the Billboard 200, with Morgan Wallen's 2023 follow-up, One Thing At A Time, consolidating the Sneedville megastar's role as a modern-day chart titan by spawning a 16-week No. 1 in the form of ‘Last Night’.
+Over the course of four albums, he’s cemented himself as one of the most popular artists of his generation.
+2021's Dangerous became the first album in history to spend 100 weeks in the Top Ten of the Billboard 200, with Wallen's 2023 follow-up, One Thing At A Time, consolidating the Sneedville megastar's role as a modern-day chart titan by spawning a 16-week No. 1 single in the form of ‘Last Night’.

 30